-Article 14A - The tracks Data Science & Technology (DST) and Software Technology (ST) without special programme
+Article 14A - The tracks Data Science & Technology (DST), Software Technology (ST) and Artificial Intelligence Technology (AIT) without special programme

 - 1. An IEP in these tracks has a minimum study load of 120 credits and consists of

 - a) a common core,

 - b) Computer Science specialisation courses,

 - c) a course that provides students with knowledge of the research methods within the field of Computer Science or a Literature survey (IN4306),

 - d) free electives: courses at academic Master's level that may be chosen freely,

 - e) a thesis project (IN5000 Final project) worth 45 credits and if required, homologation.

 - 2. The thesis project is carried out under supervision of one of the following EEMCS research groups:

 - Algorithmics (ALG),

 - Computer Graphics and Visualisation (CGV),

 - Cyber Security (CybSec),

 - Distributed Systems (DS)

 - Embedded and Networked Systems (ENSys),

 - Interactive Intelligence (II),

 - Multimedia Computing (MC),

 - Pattern Recognition & Bioinformatics (PRB),

 - Programming Languages (PL)

 - Software Engineering (SE)

 - Web Information Systems (WIS)

-- 3. The IEP must be drawn up in agreement with the IEP reviewer of the research group in which the student wishes to carry out his or her thesis project.
-The IEP reviewer is a member of the scientific staff of that research group.
+- 3. The IEP must be drawn up in agreement with the IEP reviewer of one of the research groups in which the student wishes to carry out his or her thesis project.
+The IEP reviewer is a member of the scientific staff of that research group. (see also: implementation regulations article 4 sub 1)

 - 4. The IEP should be composed as follows:

 - a.
 Students of the Data Science & Technology track choose 4 out of 9 common core courses from the related following lists: